KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews.md

 # Previews

-This article describes how KeyboardKit makes it easy to preview keyboard-specific views.
+This article describes the KeyboardKit preview engine.

 KeyboardKit has `.preview` aliases for various state and service types, for instance ``KeyboardContext``.``KeyboardContext/preview`` and ``KeyboardActionHandler``.``KeyboardActionHandler/preview``.